espnet/espnet/egs2/chime8_task1/README.md

 and you have also to set up `diar_asr1/local/database.yml` properly to use your own data. <br>
 See the [pyannote documentation](https://github.com/pyannote/pyannote-audio/blob/develop/tutorials/training_a_model.ipynb) for more info.

+You can use You can use `--stage` and `--gss-asr-stage` args to resume the inference in whatever step.
 ## Acknowledgements

 We would like to thank Naoyuki Kamo for his precious help, Christoph Boeddeker for